jordancormack/jordancormack.github.io/_posts/2020-04-13-GenerativeDrone.md

 <img src="/images/BlackBoxLog.JPG" alt="" class="inline">
 <img src="/images/BlackBoxLog_gyros.png" alt="" class="inline">

-From the motor datasheet, there is no RPM given for 10% throttle, but extrapolating the given data gives a theoretical RPM of 6665 - which is 111 revolutions per second, matching the oscillation frequency shown in the gyro data.
+From the motor datasheet, there is no RPM given for 10% throttle, but extrapolating the data gives a theoretical RPM of 6665, which is equal to 111 revolutions per second - matching the oscillation frequency shown in the gyro data.
 This shows that the motors are reaching a speed which is causing the body to resonate.

 The below video shows the harsh vibrations once the throttle is raised.
 In this case no propellers are mounted.
 <iframe width="350" height="197" src="https://www.youtube.com/embed/lxN22caPcKE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>